 - ⅓ cup maple syrup

-- 1 tablespoon vanilla
+- 1 tbsp vanilla

 - ¾ cup chocolate chips

-- ½ teaspoon mint extract
+- ½ tsp mint extract

-- ½ teaspoon sea salt
+- ½ tsp sea salt

-Preheat the oven to 375º F. Put all the ingredients except the olive oil into a large bowl.
-Mix them together briefly with a wooden spoon.
+- Put all remaining ingredients into a large bowl.
+Mix together briefly with a wooden spoon.

 Date Nut Treats

-- 1 cup tightly packed pitted dates
+- 1 cup pitted dates tightly packed

-- 4 tablespoons water
+- 4 tbsp water

-- ½ to ¾ teaspoon cinnamon, or to taste
+- ½ tsp cinnamon or to taste

-- ½ cup chopped walnuts
+- ½ cup walnuts chopped

-- ⅓ cup almonds, ground
+- ⅓ cup almonds ground

-- Mix walnuts into the dates and shape into walnut sized balls.
-Drizzle on and coat with brown rice syrup or honey.
+- Mix walnuts into the dates and shape into walnut-sized balls.
+Drizzle and coat balls with brown rice syrup or honey.

-Grind almonds into a meal in the food processor.
-Pour ground almonds onto a cutting board or plate.
+- Grind almonds into a meal in the food processor.
+Then pour ground almonds onto a cutting board or plate.